Foggyx420/GWKB/GOALS.md

 What to backup?
 ------

-* Dump wallet labels/public keys/private keys of all grc addresses on the account.
+* Dump wallet labels/public keys/private keys of all grc addresses in the wallet.
 * Export it to a user friendly file for printing of paper backup of wallet.

 Things to consider?